In general, solar panels are suitable for many types of homes, but there are some considerations that are important in determining suitability:

-Roof condition: The roof should be in good condition and not due for replacement soon.
+Roof condition: The roof must be in good condition and not due for replacement soon.
 If the roof is older, it is advisable to have it inspected and make any necessary repairs before installing solar panels.

 Shade: Shade from trees, buildings, or other obstacles can reduce the efficiency of solar panels.
 A location with minimal shade is ideal.